 Specializations and Electives

 Many programs offer the opportunity for students to pursue specializations or electives in areas of interest.
-These can range from child and family social work, health and mental health, LGBTQ+ issues, substance abuse, school social work, to gerontology, among others.
+These can range from child and family social work, health and mental health, LGBTQ+ issues, substance abuse, school social work, and gerontology, among others.

 It’s important to note that the specific curriculum can vary from one program to another.
 Students are advised to review the course offerings of their chosen program to understand its unique curriculum.